john-science/wanderlust/README.md

-# wanderlust
+# Wanderlust

 > It's the journey, not the destination.

-This game is, essentially, a hiking simulator.
-There will never be orcs to slay or laser gun battles.
-It is not meant to be exciting or fast-paced.
-Generally, unless things are going very badly, life is slower outdoors and the game should reflect that.
+Wanderlust is, essentially, a hiking simulator.
+There will never be gun fights or car chases.
+You won't run into orcs or grizzly bears.
+Bandits will never jump out at you, and you won't be able to kill people to loot gold coinss.
+This game is not meant to be exciting or fast-paced.
+It will hopefully be slow-paced and contemplative.
+This should barely even qualify as a game.

-Also, this game is a boutique playground for slow enjoyment on the part of the dev team as well.
-It is probably that no final, production-ready version of this game will ever exist.
+Similarly, Wanderlust is a relaxing pursuit for the developer.
+The angle of the sun will accurately shade the hillsides you walk over.
+Even though I doubt anyone will notice.
+It is probable that no final, production-ready version of this game will ever exist.

 ## Technology

-A Client-Side, JavaScript Roguelike built using [rot.js](https://github.com/ondras/rot.js).
+This Rouglite was built using vanilla JavaScript and only one library: [rot.js](https://github.com/ondras/rot.js)